 VI.
 The financial statements of the school revealed Rs.
-13,26,73,483 as on 31.03.2018 under "Facility Expansion Fund" which was created out of the General Reserve Fund and Income and Expenditure Account in the FY 2015-16, 2016-17 and 2017-18.
+15,15,38,738 as on 31.03.2018 under "Facility Expansion Fund" which was created out of the General Reserve Fund and Income and Expenditure Account in the FY 2015-16, 2016-17 and 2017-18.
 As per the school, this fund shall be utilised (but not limited) for meeting the expansion plan relating to additional construction of rooms, additional storey, hostel and other important school facilities, purchase of land and construction of new school building, purchase/ replenishment of heavy items like vehicle, DG set/ Electrical items which relate to building, renovation of existing school buildings, various process improvement and cost reductions initiatives which include projects like solar energy, science lab innovation, technology advancement for school education.

-The similar observation was also noted in Directorate's order No. F.DE.15 (180)/PSB/2019/1100-1104 dated 14.03.2019 issued post evaluation of fee increase proposal for academic session 2017-18.
+The similar observation was also noted in Directorate's order No. F.DE.15(98)/PSB/2019/1458-1462 dated 07.02.2019 issued post evaluation of fee increase proposal for academic session 2017-18.
 Since this fund was created out of surplus of the school, therefore it would be part of the free reserves available with the school.
-The reply submitted by the school post personal hearing was taken on record wherein the school explained that "For providing education to more and more students, it requires to have additional rooms, additional storey and related facilities.
+The reply submitted by the school post personal hearing was taken on record wherein the school explained that "For providing education to more and more students, it wherein the school explained that "For providing education to more and more students, it requires to have additional rooms, additional storey and related facilities.
 It would be illogical to treat these reserves as free and don't ask parents for fee hike.
 It is just asking employees to keep working on the same salary.
 If this is the phenomenon, it will impact quality of education".